unkrejativ/axa-egoi-hands-on-session-2025/README.md

 # 🚀 Crash Course: Building Models to Predict Car Claim Occurrence!

-Welcome to the Hands on Session of AXA Insurance Group at EGOI 2025.
+Welcome to the hands-on session of AXA Insurance Group at EGOI 2025.

-The AXA Insurance Group is one of the largest insurance companies in the world, providing several services like health insurance, car insurance and even insurances for companies to its customers.
+The AXA Insurance Group is one of the largest insurance companies in the world, providing several services such as health insurance, car insurance and even insurances for companies to its customers.

-Sonja & Reja, Data Engineer and Data Scientist at AXA, will guide you through this Coding Challenge. ⭐
+Sonja & Reja, data engineer and data scientist at AXA, will guide you through this Coding Challenge. ⭐

 💼 Follow us on LinkedIn: